Inside JavaScript: Understanding Type Coercion

 Most of the time, the JavaScript typeof

 operator gives you back a reasonably useful description of a variable’s datatype.
-For example:

 // Declare some variables to have various data types